 - Performing managed relocation of rare plants if necessary

 New England has experienced long periods of glaciation, warming, and cooling, during which waves of plants colonized, retreated, and remixed.
-With the climate changing rapidly—in decades rather than millennia—it is hard to predict which plants will survive.
+But with the climate changing rapidly—over decades rather than millennia—it is hard to predict which plants will survive.
 The only certainty is that the region's present plant communities—and the region's familiar landscapes—will change.

 Plants adapt to environmental stress by altering their metabolism, flowering, growth, and reproduction; and by migrating toward areas with more favorable climatic conditions.
 Because individual species have different capacities to adapt or migrate, it is difficult to predict the impact of climate change at the species level.
 That is why most models focus on the vulnerability of habitats.

 The scientific consensus is that our alpine, freshwater aquatic, and some forest habitats are most at risk.
-We're already seeing some encroachment of trees into the alpine tundra, and are expecting the montane spruce-fir forest in parts of New England to disappear.
+We're already seeing some encroachment of trees into the alpine tundra and expect the montane spruce-fir forest in parts of New England to disappear.
 There will a reduction in aspen-birch forests, and maple-beech-birch forests may be completely displaced by more southern oak-hickory and oak-pine forests by the end of the century (one of the winners).

 The effect on aquatic systems will vary.
 Coastal marshes are threatened by sea-level rise.
 Our iconic boreal wetlands—bogs, fens, and peatlands—are at risk from increased temperatures and more frequent drought, which will dry the substrate and accelerate the decay process.
 That will promote tree growth and succession to forest.
 One study in Maine predicts that 85 percent of rare riparian species, 95 percent of open water species, and 83 percent of estuarine marsh species will be lost.

-It's a sobering picture, but to a large extent, we have to let nature run its course.
-We can help maintain functioning ecosystems—whatever the mix of plant species—by lessening the myriad threats our own activities and newly arriving invasive species pose to the plants that define our home.
+It's a sobering picture, but we can help maintain functioning ecosystems—whatever the mix of plant species—by lessening the myriad threats our own activities and newly arriving invasive species pose to the plants that define our home.